St. Michael's Choir School: Admissions and tuition

 Due to the vocal and musical instrument requirements at St. Michael's Choir School, admission is by audition only.
 Depending on the age of the applicant, the admission process can include an academic aptitude test, a music theory test, an audition consisting of singing a song at an appropriate voice range, vocal and ear exercises, sight-reading music, and playing an instrument, and a family interview.
 The audition assesses the applicant's vocal and musical ability, listening skills, and teachability.
 Applicants must meet the requirements for enrolment with the Toronto Catholic District School Board.

-All students pay tuition fees, which were CAD$8,000 CAD in the 2023-2024 academic year.
+All students pay tuition fees, which were CAD$8,000 CAD in the 2023–2024 academic year.

 Rankings

 St. Michael's Choir School is highly rated by the Fraser Institute's reports on elementary and secondary schools in Ontario.
-In 2018-2019, the secondary school received a score of 9.4 out of 10 and ranked second out of 739 secondary schools provincially.
-The elementary school was rated 10 out of 10 and ranked first out of 2975 schools in the province, in a tie with 12 other schools, in 2021-2022.
+In 2023-2024, the secondary school received a score of 10 out of 10 and was ranked the top school in Toronto and tied for first place across Ontario.
+The elementary school was rated 10 out of 10 and ranked first out of 2975 schools in the province, in a tie with 12 other schools, in 2021–2022.
 The elementary school was rated as the best public school in Toronto by the C.D.
 Howe Institute in 2012.